wangjun-microsoft/Cognitive-Documentation/Content/en-us/Bing-Image-Search/UseAndDisplayRequirements.md

 5. Continuity of Service.
 You must not copy, store or cache any data from responses.
 However, to enable continuity of service access and data rendering, you may retain results solely under the following conditions:

 Device.
-You may enable an end user to retain results on a device for the lesser of (i) 24 hours from the time of the query or (ii) until an end user submits another query for updated results, provided that retained results may be used only: ï to enable the end user to access results previously returned to that end user on that device (e.g., in case of service interruption); or ï to store results returned for your proactive query personalized in anticipation of the end userís needs based on that end userís signals (e.g., in case of anticipated service interruption).
+You may enable an end user to retain results on a device for the lesser of (i) 24 hours from the time of the query or (ii) until an end user submits another query for updated results, provided that retained results may be used only:

+‚Ä¢ to enable the end user to access results previously returned to that end user on that device (e.g., in case of service interruption); or

+‚Ä¢ to store results returned for your proactive query personalized in anticipation of the end user‚Äôs needs based on that end user‚Äôs signals (e.g., in case of anticipated service interruption).

 Server.
-You may retain results specific to a single end user securely on a server you control and display the retained results only: ï to enable the end user to access a historical report of results previously returned to that user in your solution, provided that the results may not be (i) retained for more than 21 days from the time of the end userís initial query and (ii) displayed in response to an end userís new or repeated query; or ï to store results returned for your proactive query personalized in anticipation of an end userís needs based on that end userís signals for the lesser of (i) 24 hours from the time of the query or (ii) until an end user submits another query for updated results.
+You may retain results specific to a single end user securely on a server you control and display the retained results only:

+‚Ä¢ to enable the end user to access a historical report of results previously returned to that user in your solution, provided that the results may not be (i) retained for more than 21 days from the time of the end user‚Äôs initial query and (ii) displayed in response to an end user‚Äôs new or repeated query; or

+‚Ä¢ to store results returned for your proactive query personalized in anticipation of an end user‚Äôs needs based on that end user‚Äôs signals for the lesser of (i) 24 hours from the time of the query or (ii) until an end user submits another query for updated results.

 Whenever retained, results for a specific user cannot be commingled with results for another user, i.e., the results of each user must be retained and delivered separately.

 General.
-For all presentation of retained results, you must: ï include a clear, visible notice of the time the query was sent, ï present the user a button or similar means to re-query and obtain updated results, ï retain the Bing branding in the presentation of the results, and ï delete (and refresh with a new query if needed) the stored results within the timeframes specified.
+For all presentation of retained results, you must:

+‚Ä¢ include a clear, visible notice of the time the query was sent,

+‚Ä¢ present the user a button or similar means to re-query and obtain updated results,

+‚Ä¢ retain the Bing branding in the presentation of the results, and

+‚Ä¢ delete (and refresh with a new query if needed) the stored results within the timeframes specified.